Introduction

 Fumbling the Speech

-Weak prep defines bad public speakers, causing stumbles.
+Weak prep makes bad public speakers stumble.
 At a Claremont corporate event, a speaker’s uncertainty annoyed 150 clients.
 Learn your talk inside out to deliver with confidence and keep your Perth crowd locked in.

 Not Knowing the Crowd